 The second stage is an application for nomination by a State or Territory Government.
 Your application will be assessed on the basis of the economic benefit to the State (or Territory) and whether your investment proposal complies.

 The Significant Investor visa is initially granted as a Provisional (Subclass 188) visa which can later, if the conditions of that visa are met, be converted to a Permanent (Subclass 888) visa.
+A robust application for permanent residence residence will be required.

 Contact Us now to find out more